shannon/3scale-amp-chart/README.md

 ## Project status

-This project is in the very early stages and missing most of the components.
+This project is in the very early stages and missing some of the components.

 ### Working Components